markus-wa/demoinfocs-golang/README.md

 For this we use [@vburenin](https://github.com/vburenin)'s [`ifacemaker`](https://github.com/vburenin/ifacemaker) tool.
 You can install it via `GO111MODULE=off go get github.com/vburenin/ifacemaker`.

-After adding it to your `PATH` you can use `go generate` to update interfaces.
+After adding it to your `PATH` you can use `bin/generate-interfaces.sh` to update interfaces.

 ### Generating protobuf code